Red Hat Enterprise Release Linux 9.6

 • Updated server packages: Apache httpd 2.4.62, nginx 1.26, wpa_supplicant 2.11, xdp-tools 1.5.1, iproute2 6.11.0, PCP 6.3.2, Grafana 10.2.6, 389-ds-base 2.6.1, openldap 2.6.8.

-• Added support for the Landlock module, which provides unprivileged programs with the means to restrict their use of Linux kernel objects such as file hierarchies, network sockets, and ioctls.
-Unlike namespaces and system call filtering, the isolated environment is provided by the Linux kernel as an additional layer on top of the existing system access control mechanisms.
+• Added support for the Landlock module, which provides unprivileged programs with the ability to restrict the use of kernel objects.
+Linux, such as file hierarchies, network sockets, and ioctl.
+Unlike namespaces and system call filtering, the isolated environment is created by the kernel.
+Linux in the form of an additional layer on top of existing system access control mechanisms.

 • Added support for the EROFS (Extendable Read-Only File System) file system, designed for use on partitions accessible in read-only mode.